Seems unusual at first to claim JSON can replace CSV because both file types look

 values.
 In other words, well-structured objects of arbitrary complexity.

-takes the best ideas of both file formats.
-Imagine a data file forming JSON
+JSONL takes the best ideas of both file formats.
+Imagine a data file forming JSON into

 lines.
 It looks like a file that’s rows and rows of JavaScript objects.